craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 [^5]: We even got the cops called on us and our mulch truck by a suburban HOA.
 I'll leave that story for my cofounder to tell since I wasn't physically there at the time.

-But it was too late.
+But, it was too late.
 We had burned too much money and couldn’t recover enough momentum before we just ran out of cash.

 ## “It'll happen to yooooooou”

 You might think it was obvious we were making a dumb move in trying to build so much at once.

-In my experience it’s by far the most common approach people take when building something new[^6].
+In my experience, it’s by far the most common approach people take when building something new and ambitious[^6].

-[^6]: Or, rebuilding something that works but has limitations with new, better tech.
-This is probably the source of the second biggest mistake.
+[^6]: See also: rebuilding something that works but has limitations with new, better tech.
+This scenario is probably the source of the second biggest mistake in digital products.
+It has similar symptoms and often costs **way** more.

 Again, sometimes it even works!
 Just not near as often as it’s tried.